Buying Your First House

 What’s more, disabled veterans may be entitled to exemption from property taxes and can take advantage of Specially Adapted Housing (SAH) grants (which generally run between $5,000 and $10,000) to make accessibility improvements to their residences.
 Disabled veterans can utilize their SAH grants up to three times.

 As it turns out, VA loans are as versatile as they are financially beneficial for veteran borrowers.
 In addition to home buying, recipients can use VA loans for:

 Borrowers are expected to pay funding fees in order to receive VA home loans.
 Funding fees are intended to offset loans that go into default—they are paid up front or are wrapped into your monthly mortgage payment.
 The amount that you pay depends on your military service, disability status, and other factors.

-We'll walk you through it: Estimate your funding fee using our VA Loan Calculator
+We'll walk you through it: Estimate your funding fee using our VA Loan Mortgage Calculator

 Nine different branches of the US military are eligible for VA home loan benefits, including the Reserves and the National Guard.

 Think you qualify?
 Veterans and active duty service members who have served honorably for at least 90 consecutive days during wartime, or for at least 181 days during peacetime, are eligible for these benefits.

 Service length stipulations are far greater for those in the Reserves and the National Guard, at six years.
 If you’re in either of those two branches, then you must meet one of these additional requirements in order to qualify: